libvips/ruby-vips/README.md

 ```

 On Windows, you'll need to set the `RUBY_DLL_PATH` environment variable to
-point to the libvips bin.
+point to the libvips bin directory.

 Take a look in `examples/`.
 There is full yard documentation, take a look
 there too.